supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

 In this lab, you have performed the following tasks:

-- Bootstrap a new project for LLM performance testing.
 - Set up the Azure OpenAI Benchmarking Tool.
 - Execute load tests on an Azure OpenAI deployment.
 - Analyze and interpret the results of the load tests.